spree-contrib/spree_multi_currency/README.md

 Provides UI to allow configuring multiple currencies in Spree.

-NOTE: This extension is intended to be used with Spree 1.3 only.
-It will not function with Spree 1.2 and below.

 This provides 3 preferences:

 * allow_currency_change - Allow the users to change their currency via the currency set action.